Islands of wonder: exploring the remote Galapagos in style

 While direct flights would be nice, the simplest option is jetting from Sydney to Santiago de Chile (Qantas and LATAM both offer regular services), before continuing to Quito or Guayaquil in Ecuador, and then hopping on a flight bound for San Cristobal or Baltra.

 With this in mind, it’s a good idea to tack the Galapagos onto a longer Ecuador trip.
-The narrow streets and Spanish colonial architecture of Quito’s old town is worth seeking out, while the locals too will leave a lasting impression.
+The narrow streets and Spanish colonial architecture of Quito’s old town are worth seeking out, while the locals too will leave lasting impressions.

 Quito was founded on the ruins a former Inca city in the 16th century.